bradh352/ansible-role-network-vxlanevpn/README.md

       this tag set, and egress packets in this vlan shall be sent out untagged.
   * `stp`: Boolean.
 Whether or not to enable Spanning Tree Protocol.
 Default `true`.
   * `vlan_aware`: Boolean.
 Whether or not the bridge is VLAN aware.
 Default `true`.
+  * `vlans`: List of vlans for the bridge to support.
+Should be inclusive of all interface vlans.
+May be either a single vlan or a range, e.g. `10-20`.
+If not specified on a vlan-aware bridge, will use `1-4094`.
   * `pvid`: When `vlan_aware`, this is the default vlan id.
 Required if assigning IP addresses to bridge directly.
 Default is unset.
   * `mtu`: MTU.
 Defaults to `9000`.